FLAIRUK/good-till-system/README.md

 This package is still a work in progress, extended documentation will follow.

 ## Test Accounts
 If you are building an integration and you would like to test the API without affecting your live account, or you are building an integration on behalf of a Goodtill customer, you request a fully-featured test account from dev@thegoodtill.com.
+Please visit the Good Till [API Documentation](https://support.thegoodtill.com/support/api/) for more information.

 ## Installation